jdabtieu/FBLA/README.md

-# NAME (temp name)
+# FBLAquiz
-NAME is a web application serving quizzes about everything FBLA!
+FBLAquiz is a web application serving quizzes about everything FBLA!

 ## Installation
 See [INSTALL.md](INSTALL.md).